Developing Emotional Intelligence

-Icebreakers and morning breathing exercise.
-Introduction to the subject of emotional intelligence as a personality trait.
-Presentation of the five pillars of EQ by Goleman: self-awareness, self-management, motivation, empathy and social skills.
+We then continue with the introduction to the subject of emotional intelligence as a personality trait, followed by the five pillars of EQ by Goleman: self-awareness, self-management, motivation, empathy and social skills.
 What are the emotions, what function they have and how they can benefit us.

-DAY 2: Self-awareness.
-Check-in with your own emotional world exercise.
-Group role-playing activity with which we recognise the connection between thoughts, behaviours and emotions.
-Preparing your own activity for a classroom.
+Self-awareness: "check-in with your own emotional world" exercise.
+Group role-playing activity with which we recognise the connection between thoughts, behaviours and emotions and preparation of each own's activity for the classroom.

-DAY 4: Techniques and activities that promote empathy.
-How to test your own EQ.
-Recognising facial signs of emotions by Paul Ekman.
+Techniques and activities that promote empathy, testing each own's EQ and recognising facial signs of emotions by Paul Ekman.

-DAY 5: Social skills.
-Role playing different techniques of effective communication.
-Giving feedback with I messages.
-Self-assessment conflict management questionnaire – the typology of Thomas Kilman.
+Social skills: role playing techniques of effective communication, giving feedback with I messages and self-assessment conflict management questionnaire – the typology of Thomas Kilman.

 The analysis of gained knowledge and skills and key learning points are discussed as well as planning the follow up activities, dissemination and implementation of learning outcomes.